kelvintran1/crypto_de_project/README.md

 **Architecture Improvement Ideas:**
 ![image](https://user-images.githubusercontent.com/24833996/154005398-02ccd16a-18d9-4552-a4f0-d9ea58017e2a.png)
-1) Airlfow for ingestration and transformation orchestration
+1) Airlfow for ingestion and transformation orchestration
 2) Airbyte to make ingestion simpler
 3) DBT for transformations as I get more data to work with.